scunden/playmaking-gk-analysis/README.md

 There is clearly one cluster that is optimal here, Cluster 1.
 So, I took a look at the GKs in cluster 1 and identified realistic targets.
 First, I removed any unrealistic GK.
 As you can imagine, Ederson and Alisson were in this group, so the likes of them are not considered realistic.

 I put a filter on age - seeing as we should be rebuilding for the future.
 I only consider GKs who are 30 years old or younger.
 Lastly, we also want our GK to be good shot stoppers, so I used the PSxGA metric, which is essentially a number that summarizes a GK ability to stop shots.
 Positive numbers suggest better luck or an above average ability to stop shots.
 So I filetered the cluster for only positive values of that metric.
-Below are the identified targets:
+Below are the identified targets, including DDG as a reference point:

 |    | Player        | Squad          |   Age |   Expected_/90 |   Passes_Launch% |   Passes_AvgLen |   Goal Kicks_Launch% |   Goal Kicks_AvgLen |   Crosses_Stp% |   Sweeper_#OPA |   Sweeper_AvgDist |   Passes_Att |
 |---:|:--------------|:---------------|------:|---------------:|-----------------:|----------------:|---------------------:|--------------------:|---------------:|---------------:|------------------:|-------------:|